 To our shock, the doctor diagnosed me with premature ovarian failure, stating that even with IVF and without our 'restrictions,' our chances of conceiving were less than 5%.
 I was flooded with emotions—shock, anger, confusion, devastation.
 The door to IVF was definitively closed.

 Amidst the haze of the following months, I discovered the Snowflakes Embryo Adoption Program, and the night of fireworks took on new meaning and hope.
 Despite the heartbreak of not experiencing the growth of life within me, the joy of childbirth, embryo adoption emerged as the answer to our prayers.
 Thus, our journey into embryo adoption began.

 A year later, following a failed FET and a connection with a second family, we received an embryology report that our clinic strongly suggested sending back.
 Despite the challenges—an imperfect grading and a power outage during freezing—we remained committed.
 Two months later, we were surprised to discover two viable embryos ready for transfer and one safely stored for the future.
 On September 15th, we heard the long-awaited words: "You're pregnant!"
 On June 2, our beautiful baby girl, Makenna Lee, entered the world.

-And let’s not forget about that little 'C' embryo that was waiting in the freezer for us.
-Against all odds, he survived the thaw beautifully and we completed our family with the birth of the sweetest boy ever, Alexander Brooks.
-While embryo adoption may not be the right choice for everyone, it blessed us beyond expectation and measure.
+Not to be forgotten was the little 'C' embryo patiently waiting in the freezer.
+Against all odds, he survived the thaw beautifully, completing our family with the birth of the sweetest boy ever, Alexander Brooks.
+While embryo adoption may not be the right choice for everyone, it showered us with blessings beyond our wildest expectations.